-Fun School is a game-based keyboarding site that is high interest and allows students to practice individual letters.
+Fun to Type is a game-based keyboarding site that is high interest and allows students to practice individual letters.
 While not a strong tutorial program, it would be a fun place to stop by for a break.

 Sense-Lang has a nice tutorial interface with an interactive keyboard that highlights the keys you missed.
 WPM and accuracy are calculated as you type.
 There are also some fun and entertaining games.

 Typing Master is a site to go to for 3 great games, including, my favorite, KeyMan Typing.
 There is also a great 1-3 minute typing test that I give to my students throughout the year for a quick analysis of their current keyboarding skills.

 FreeTypingGame.net has a nice selection of about 10 games, over 40 lessons, and several different types of tests to choose from.